Kojic-Acid/Kojic-Acid/README.md

 **Address the following:**

-* What are some of the limitations of your model?
+* Some limitations of the model include the usage of ResNet-50 with 160x160 images instead of the standard sizes.
+While these images were used to reduce computational load, this may have limited the model's ability to capture finer details.
-* What would you do differently with more time/resources?
+* With more time and resouces, we would explore Generative Adversial Networks (GANs) for data augmentation.
+Given the imbalanced nature of this dataset, GANs could be beneficial in enhancing model fairness and performance.
 * What additional datasets or techniques would you explore?
+Additional techniques to explore include self-supervised learning to train the model with unlabeled images and reduce reliance on labeled dataset.
+Multi-Modal Learning would also be explored to improve diagnostic accuracy by combining image with patient metadata.

 ---